 A girls weekend in Melbourne is almost like a right of passage for Aussies far and wide.
+Leaving the kids behind is a luxury some can’t manage so if you have to bring them along check out this handy guide on doing Melbourne with kids.
 Getting the most out of your time on the ground for short breaks involves a little pre-work before you go.
 When you have weeks on end in a destination, it is perfectly acceptable (although I still wouldn’t advise it) to land without a clue and figure it out when you get there.
 That won’t work when you only have two days in town, so here are the three things you absolutely have to do to ensure the ultimate girls weekend in Melbourne:-

 - Research – Can take many forms; reading travel blogs, asking a local, googling aimlessly etc. Determine your ‘must do’ activities and also choose a list of ‘nice to do’ activities.
 Our ‘must do’s’ included a facial and massage, a fabulous meal somewhere special, some shopping and dancing the night away.

 - Compare – If you are like me, you love a bargain and there is nothing more frustrating than not getting the best deal.
-One of the reasons I use Expedia so often is that I can take comfort from their best price guarantee.
-Not only will they match the price (conditions apply) but you will also get a $50 voucher to use next time.
+I find Agoda often has the lowest prices and I get Agoda cash and Velocity Points with most bookings.
 Awesome right?

 - Plan – Those that know me well, know that I love a run sheet.
 There are so many options for your girls weekend in Melbourne that a run sheet is practically mandatory.
 I use Excel but paper and pen will work just fine.
 Use a separate sheet for each day and plot the times down the left hand side in hourly blocks.
 Pencil in all your ‘must do’s’ and then slot your ‘nice to do’s’ around them.
 Make sure you factor in travel time and how you are going to get from one activity to the other.
 City traffic can be brutal and easily scupper your best made plans.